-People with diabetes who are treated with insulin shots generally should see their doctor at least every three to four months.
-Those who are treated with pills or who are managing diabetes through diet should be seen at least every four to six months.
-More frequent visits may be necessary if your blood sugar is not controlled or if complications of diabetes are worsening.
+People with diabetes who use insulin shots usually see their doctor at least every 3 to 4 months.
+People who take pills or who are managing their diabetes through diet alone should have an appointment at least every 4 to 6 months.

-Generally, your doctor needs to know how well your diabetes is controlled and whether diabetic complications are starting or getting worse.
-Therefore, at each visit, provide your doctor with your home blood sugar monitoring record and report any symptoms of hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar).
+Generally, your doctor wants to understand how well your diabetes is controlled and whether diabetic complications are starting or getting worse.
+Therefore, at each visit, give your doctor your home blood sugar monitoring record and tell him about any symptoms of hypoglycemia (low blood sugar) or hyperglycemia (high blood sugar).

-Your doctor also should be informed of any changes in your diet, exercise, or medicines and of any new illnesses you may have developed.
-Tell your doctor if you have experienced any symptoms of eye, nerve, kidney, or cardiovascular problems such as:
+Also let your doctor know about any changes in your diet, exercise, or medicines and any new illnesses you may have gotten.
+Tell your doctor if you've had symptoms of eye, nerve, kidney, or cardiovascular problems such as: